bigfix/developer.bigfix.com/site/reference/types/logical-volume.md

 # type: logical volume

 A logical volume consists of an array of identically sized logical partitions.
-The partition size of a logical volume is determined by the volume group that contains it, and is the same as the volume group&amp;#39;s physical partition size.
+The partition size of a logical volume is determined by the volume group that contains it, and is the same as the volume group&#39;s physical partition size.
 Contiguous logical partitions within a logical volume may map to discontiguous physical partitions, possibly distributed across multiple physical volumes.
 A logical volume may be configured so that its logical partitions are mirrored to protect data from hardware failures.
 Mirroring may be configured so that each logical partition maps to either 2 or 3 physical partition mirrors.

 # label of &lt;logical volume&gt; : string

 Returns the label of the specified logical volume.
-If the logical volume contains a filesystem, then then this will be the full pathname of the mount point of the file system, eg. &amp;quot;/home&amp;quot;.Example: label of logical volume &amp;quot;splat&amp;quot; of volume group &amp;quot;dave&amp;quot; of logical volume manager - Returns the label associated with the specified logical volume, such as &amp;quot;/splat_mount_point&amp;quot;.
+If the logical volume contains a filesystem, then then this will be the full pathname of the mount point of the file system, eg. "/home".Example: label of logical volume "splat" of volume group "dave" of logical volume manager - Returns the label associated with the specified logical volume, such as "/splat_mount_point".

 # maximum partition count of &lt;logical volume&gt; : integer

 Returns the maximum number of logical partitions that the specified logical volume contains.
-A system administrator may set this value to prevent a logical volume from growing beyond a given size.Example: maximum partition count of logical volume &amp;quot;splat&amp;quot; of volume group &amp;quot;dave&amp;quot; of logical volume manager - Returns the maximum partition count that has been set for the specified volume.
+A system administrator may set this value to prevent a logical volume from growing beyond a given size.Example: maximum partition count of logical volume "splat" of volume group "dave" of logical volume manager - Returns the maximum partition count that has been set for the specified volume.

 # minor number of &lt;logical volume&gt; : integer